 Deacons are called to assist in public worship and in the ministration of God’s word and sacraments.
 Excerpts from my Sermons reflect my efforts to assist in worship and to call the faithful to service in the world.

 The ministries portrayed on this website are by no means a model for anyone’s journey of faith or for clerical or lay ministry.
 Rather they reflect my own path of service in ways that I hope will gladden the hearts of those who seek to hear and live out the Word and the message of salvation.

 PBP Biographical Information

 The Rev. Dr. Pitman B. Potter grew up in the Episcopal Church of the U.S., singing in the Washington Cathedral Choir and attending St. Albans School in Washington D.C.
 In the midst of a professional career as a specialist on Chinese law and politics, Pitman followed a call to ministry as a Vocational Deacon.
 He received his Master of Divinity (MDiv) degree from Vancouver School of Theology and was ordained a Deacon in the Anglican Church of Canada (Diocese of New Westminster) in June 2007.
 He was awarded Recognition of Diaconal Ministry in the Tradition of St. Stephen in 2013 by the Association for Episcopal Deacons.
 Pitman serves as a Regional Deacon, serving the parishes of St. John’s Shaughnessy, St. Philip’s and St. Anselm’s.
-Pitman is also Professor of Law at UBC Law Faculty and HSBC Chair in Asian Research at UBC’s Institute of Asian Research (http://www.allard.ubc.ca/faculty-staff/pitman-potter).
+Pitman is also Professor of Law at UBC Law Faculty. (http://www.allard.ubc.ca/faculty-staff/pitman-potter).
 Pitman feels blessed that his faith journey has brought him to a place where he can learn and grow in God’s love, and work with the Christian community to bring the blessings of God’s truth to others.